KOSASIH/PromoteOneself/README.md

 The */prom help* command shows the help page. \
 The */prom help &lt;command&gt; &lt;first argument&gt;* command shows more detailed information about the */&lt;command&gt; &lt;first argument&gt; &lt;all-remaining-arguments&gt;* commands. \
 The */prom help set &lt;second argument&gt;* command shows more detailed information about the */posset set &lt;second argument&gt; &lt;all-remaining arguments&gt;* commands. \
+The */prom version* command shows the plugin version. \
 The */prom update [target [player-username [aim]]]* command checks a player's completion status for a target or an aim of a target. \
 The */prom check [&lt;player|target|aim&gt; &lt;name&gt;]* command gives information about a player, target or aim. \
 The */prom password &lt;get [player] &lt;aim&gt;|set [player] &lt;password&gt; &lt;aim&gt;&gt;* command enables a player to get or set a player's password guess attempts. \